front-end-intermediate/session-1/readme.md

 listItem.innerHTML = `<a href="#">${linkText}</a>`
 ```

-Because template string can accept JS we can further refactor to use JS in the template string:
+Because template string can accept JS inside the curly braces we can further refactor to use JS in the template string:

 ```js
 for (let i=0; i < navItemsArray.length; i++ ){